AwesomeStickz/dd-cache-proxy/README.md

             // Default value for the properties that are not provided inside `cacheInMemory`.
             default: false,
         },
         // Define what to cache outside memory.
-All props are optional except `default`.
 By default, all props inside `cacheOutsideMemory` are set to `false`.
         cacheOutsideMemory: {
             // Whether or not to cache channels.
             channel: false,